-Another way to engage colleagues is to walk with them.
+Another way to engage colleagues (and stay awake at work!) is to walk with them.
 A University of Georgia study showed that taking a 20-minute walk can boost your energy levels and decrease fatigue.
 Low-impact exercise seems better than higher impact exercise for fatigue levels, so know that you don’t have to be a power walker to see benefits.

 A great time for a walk is right after lunch, and for the most benefits, walk with others, somewhere in nature or in a park, and if you can, go barefoot on grass.
 Making this a daily habit can add seven years to your life!
 Another plus is people who exercise tend to sleep better (and not at work!).

 7. Rest Your Eyes

 If you don’t take breaks from staring at your computer you can end up with headaches, eyestrain, and fatigue.
 A brief, well-timed eye break can keep your eyes healthy, happy, and alert, and really help you stay awake at work.

 If you’re eyes are feeling fatigued, follow the 20-20-20 rule.
 Distance vision helps relax your eye muscles, which stops eye fatigue in its tracks.
 For the ideal eye break, get to a window and look far off into the horizon.

 Find a quiet place at work where you can lay down.
 Set a timer on your phone to go off after 25 minutes.
 Use earplugs so your own heartbeat can relax you, then cover your eyes with a hat or something else and let yourself go.
 Enjoy the silence.